plee42/RockPaperScissors/README.md

-Hello all at Proctor + Stevenson.
-Unfortunately I ran out of time so didn't get the chance to do a few things I wanted to like adding the cumulative scores to the results page, adding Jasmine tests, and making the styling look better.
-I hope you like my work anyway!
+Hi all at Proctor and Stevenson.
+I hope you like my work!